aridjayarecipes/cutesrecipes.web.app/content/post/2159-recipe-of-favorite-plum-chia-seeds-juice.md

 ##### Steps to make Plum Chia Seeds Juice:

-1. Grind chopped plums in mixer grinder by adding cold water &amp; lemon juice in medium thick pouring consistency.
+1. Grind chopped plums in mixer grinder by adding cold water & lemon juice in medium thick pouring consistency.
 Add honey and mix well.
-1. First add little honey and chia seeds &amp; on top pour Plum juice stir with spoon.
+1. First add little honey and chia seeds & on top pour Plum juice stir with spoon.
 Garnish with plum slices and phudina leaves and serve cold.